 Ready to start your own book club?
-This special episode tells you how, from who to invite and what books (or genre) to read, to the pitfalls you’ll want to avoid.
+We’ve pulled together a special episode to tell you how, from who to invite and what books (or genre) to read, to the pitfalls you’ll want to avoid.

 It’s packed full of inspiration and advice from book clubs we’ve interviewed over the years, including the Proust Book Group in Paris, the Jilly Cooper book club, London’s Horror Book Club and the Walking Book Club of Hampstead Heath.